yashaswinij1999/Uttara/Attempt 1/Functions and Strings/readMe.md

 [I/P: arri = [93, 17, 56, 91,98, 33, 9, 38, 55, 78, 29, 81, 60] k=3 ,
 O/P: arro = [91,93,98]](#)

-1. **Describe Function:** Create a JavaScript Function named `largestElement.js` which takes array and int as parameters.
+1. **Describe Function:** Create a JavaScript Function named `largestElement.js` which takes an array and int as parameters.
-2. **Intialise Variable:** Inside the function intialise a boolean value to false.
+2. **Intialise Variable:** Inside the function initialise a variable to store boolean value.
-3.
+3. **Outer Loop for Passess:** Use for loop to iterate over array for each pass.The loop should run from index 0 to length-1.
+4. **Inner Loop for Comparisons:**Use another for loop nested inside the outer loop to iterate over the array elements for comparisons.
+This loop should run from index 0 to length -1.
+5. **Compare Adjacent Elements:** Within the inner loop, compare each element with its adjacent element.
+If the current element is greater than the next element, perform a swap.
+6. **Swap Elements:** If a swap is performed, swap the positions of the current element and the next element.
+7. **Check for Swaps:**After completing the inner loop, check if any swaps were made during the pass.
+If no swaps were made (swapped remains false), break out of the outer loop as the array is already sorted.
+8. **Return Sorted Array:** Outside the loops, return the sorted array (arr).